Pedathustra/fopec/README.md

     `Votes` – The Vote screen uses the `getVotes` procedure, which performs a cross-tab style aggregation to show upvotes and downvotes per crowdsourced observation.
 It includes related company, observer, and ownership type metadata to help users assess the legitimacy of each claim.

     `Persons` – The Persons screen shows per-user counts of records in audit, company, research, and vote tables.
 Users can be soft-deleted (via is_active = 0) or hard-deleted (via delPerson, which invokes trg_insteadOfDelete_person).
 This allows for responsible data cleanup with visibility into user activity before deletion.

+## Running the application

+    - Database: database backups are available in the ./database/backups folder.
+You can grab the latest and restore. ./database/backups/20250501_fopec.bak.

+    - Backend: to run the backend, make a copy of the .env.example file (i.e. ./backend/.env.example) and rename it to .env.
+Create a database user and give it sysadmin privileges (not recommended except to exercise this project).
+Generate a secure jwt password.
+Populate the values in the .env file.
+Once the database is restored and the username and password are created, from the project root, run `cd backend && npm run dev`.

+    - Frontend: to run the frontend, make a copy of the .env.example file (i.e. ./frontend/.env.example) and rename it to .env.
+In this case, there is no need to modify the .env file.
+From the project root, run `cd backend && npm run dev`.
+Navigate to http://localhost:5173